 Evaluate Formula in Excel

-The good thing is we got the solution that we wanted but not understanding the formula is not a good sign because in future if we want to alter or change the references of formula we must know how the formula is working.
+The good thing is we got the solution we wanted, but not understanding the formula is not a good sign because in the future, if we want to alter or change the references of the formula, we must know how the formula works.

-So, in such situations it is important to understand the formula, so to understand the formula we can use “Evaluate Formula” tool in excel.
-In this article, we will take you through the process of evaluation of the formula.
+So, in such situations, it is important to understand the formula, so to understand the formula, we can use the “Evaluate Formula” tool in Excel.
+In this article, we will take you through the formula’s evaluation.

 How to Use Evaluate Formula Using F9 Key in Excel?

-As I told to understand big formulas we need to first understand parts of the formula step by step and this is called an evaluation of the formula or debugging.
+As I said to understand big formulas, we need first to understand parts of the formula step by step, which is called an evaluation of the formula or debugging.

-If you don’t understand anything from the formula we can evaluate part by part by pressing F9 key.
+If you don’t understand anything from the formula, we can evaluate it part by part by pressing the F9 key.

-In the above example, we have applied a logical test i.e. A2>40.
-Based on the logical test we are analyzing the price status.
-If the price is >40 then we need the result as “Costly” or else we need the result as “Cheap”.
-So, IF condition tests the logical test and returns “Costly” if the logical test is TRUE or if the logical test is FALSE it will return “Cheap”.
+In the above example, we have applied a logical test, i.e., A2>40.
+Based on the logical test, we are analyzing the price status.
+If the price is >40, then we need the result as “Costly”, or else we need the result as “Cheap”.
+So, IF the condition tests the logical test and returns “Costly” if the logical test is TRUE or if the logical test is FALSE, it will return “Cheap”.

-Once the logical test part is selected press F9 key and see what the result is.
+Once the logical test part is selected, press the F9 key to see the result.

-It says “FALSE”, because in A2 cell price value is not >40 so logical test is FALSE.
-Since the logical test is FALSE we got the result as “Cheap”.
+It says “FALSE” because the A2 cell price value is not >40, so the logical test is FALSE.
+Since the logical test is FALSE, we got the result as “Cheap”.

-Now go to cell B4 where we have the result of “Cheap”.
-In that cell select the logical test part and press F9 key.
+Now go to cell B4, where we have the result of “Cheap”.
+Select the logical test part in that cell and press the F9 key.

 Now press the F9 key to see the result of the logical test.

 The logical test result is TRUE.
-Since we have applied the result as “Costly” for the TRUE part we got the same result in B4 cell because the price is A4 cell is >40.
+Since we have applied the result as “Costly” for the TRUE part, we got the same result in the B4 cell because the price of is A4 cell is >40.

 Now take a look at one more example of evaluating the formula.
 Take a look at the below data.

-In the below table, we need to check whether Jan total is equal to Feb total.
-If both the totals are equal we should get the result as “Same” or else “Not Equal”.
+In the table below, we need to check whether the Jan total equals the Feb total.
+If both the totals are equal, we should get the result as “Same” or “Not Equal”.

-I have applied two SUM function to get the total Jan & Feb respectively.
-Select both the SUM functions equation in the formula.
+I have applied two SUM functions to get the total Jan & Feb.
+Select the SUM functions equation in the formula.

-Press F9 key and see what the result is.
+Press the F9 key and see what the result is.

-We got the result as FALSE because Jan total is equal to Feb total.
-How do you know Jan total is not equal to Feb total???
+We got the result as FALSE because Jan’s total is equal to Feb’s total.
+How do you know Jan’s total is not equal to Feb’s total???

-So, Jan total is 2062, similarly, evaluate for Feb total.
+So, the Jan total is 2062; similarly, evaluate the Feb total.

-To see what are the values SUM function taking into consideration selecting only the cell range part in the SUM function.
+To see the values of the SUM function, consider selecting only the cell range part in the SUM function.

-Now press F9 key we should see all the values from the cells A2 to A6.
+Now press the F9 key to see all the values from cells A2 to A6.

 Evaluate Formula Feature

-One more way of evaluating the formula is by using the built-in excel feature “Evaluate Formula” option.
-This option is available with excel under FORMULA tab.
+One more way of evaluating the formula is by using the built-in Excel feature “Evaluate Formula” option.
+This option is available with Excel under the FORMULA tab.

-To use this feature select the formula cell that we want to evaluate and click on this feature.
+To use this feature, select the formula cell we want to evaluate and click on this feature.

 Click on Evaluate to evaluate the second SUM function.

-Now both the equations are selected simultaneously, click on Evaluate it will show whether the logical test is TRUE or FALSE.
+Both the equations are selected simultaneously, and click on Evaluate; it will show whether the logical test is TRUE or FALSE.

-So, the result is “Not Same” because Jan total is not equal to Feb total.
+So, the result is “Not Same” because Jan’s total is not equal to Feb’s total.

 Things to Remember

-We need to be wary of F9 key because when we are evaluating the formula we should just evaluate and press Esc key otherwise it will replace with calculated results.
-For example, in the above example, we have evaluated all the cell values.
+We need to be wary of the F9 key because when evaluating the formula, we should just evaluate and press the Esc key; otherwise, it will replace it with calculated results.
+For example, we have evaluated all the cell values in the above example.

-Now if I press enter key we will get the formula as it is.
+Now, if I press enter key, we will get the formula.

-So, in this aspect of the F9 key, we need to be careful.
-Once the formula is replaced by its calculated values or cell values it is no longer a dynamic formula, so this is the one area we need to be careful while debugging the formula.
+So, we need to be careful in this aspect of the F9 key.
+Once its calculated values or cell values replace the formula, it is no longer a dynamic formula, so this is the one area we need to be careful of while debugging the formula.

-This is a guide to Evaluate Formula in Excel.
-Here we discuss How to Use Evaluate Formula Using F9 Key in Excel along with practical examples and downloadable excel template.
+This is a guide to Evaluate Formulas in Excel.
+Here we discuss How to Use Evaluate Formula Using F9 Key in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –